geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 # Module 7 - Lab 6 - Exercise 1 - Prepare for Identity Synchronization

-As in the previous lab exercises you will take on the role of Holly Dickson, Adatum Corporation’s Enterprise Administrator.
+As in the previous lab exercises you will take on the role of Holly Spencer, Adatum Corporation’s Enterprise Administrator.
 Adatum has recently subscribed to Microsoft 365, and you have been tasked with deploying the application in Adatum’s virtualized lab environment.
 In this lab, you will perform the tasks necessary to manage your Microsoft 365 identity environment using both the Microsoft 365 admin center and Windows PowerShell.

 During this exercise you will set up and manage Azure AD Connect.
 You will create on-premises users and validate the sync process so that their identity is moved to the cloud.
 Some of the steps may feel familiar from previous exercises; however, in this case they are needed to validate the synchronization process.